-Using sleeping pills over a long period of time is linked to an increase risk of developing dementia.
-In fact, older people who used Benzodiazepine showed and increased risk of Alzheimer’s disease.
+Using sleeping pills over a long period of time is linked to an increased risk of developing dementia.
+In fact, older people who used Benzodiazepine showed an increased risk of Alzheimer’s disease.

 “Benzodiazepine use is associated with an increased risk of Alzheimer’s disease,” lead researcher, Sophie Billioti de Gage of the University of Bordeaux, France, and colleagues wrote in the BMJ.

 Can sleeping pills do more harm than good?
 Watch this provocative and informative video exploring the new class of “improved” sleeping pills.
 According to recent research by Daniel Kripke, M.D., professor of psychiatry at UCSD School of Medicine, sleeping pills may increase depression and lead to a higher incidence of certain diseases.
 Sleeping pills may actually shorten people’s lives.
 Series: SIRA (Sam and Rose Stein Institute for Research on Aging)